rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-zero-value.md

     ```

     :::info:
-    The MWM is essential for the CryptoCore to output a valid proof of work.
+    The MWM is essential for the CryptoCore to generate a valid proof of work.
     :::

 5. Ask whether the user wants to send the transaction to a particular address